TeC-group/TeC-group.github.io/index.md

 # Research directions

-## :bulb:  Modeling electrochemical interfaces with finite field MD
+## ::dart:  Modeling electrochemical interfaces with finite field MD

 A realistic representation of an electrochemical interface requires treating electronic, structural, and dynamic properties on an equal